Office of Admission

 Transfer applicants are welcome to submit letters of recommendation; however, they are optional.

 Transfer applicants for the spring semester receive notification on a rolling basis two to four weeks after receipt of the completed application beginning November 1.
-Candidates for the fall semester receive notification beginning mid-April.
+Candidates for the fall semester receive notification beginning mid to late April.
 After that, notification will be sent two to four weeks after the application is complete, provided the student’s portion of the application was received by the April 1 deadline.

 Submission of standardized test scores is optional.
 The academic review for transfer admission at Providence College focuses on the applicant’s high school and college-level performance, essay, disciplinary standing, and recommendations, if submitted, rather than standardized test results.
 The applicant, therefore, may decide whether or not to submit standardized test results with other application materials.
 Students who choose not to submit SAT or ACT test scores will not be penalized in the review for admission.
 While submission of SAT or ACT test scores are not required for admission to the College, students who declare teacher education majors are required by the state of Rhode Island to pass the SAT or ACT at a specific level in order to be eligible for state certification upon completion of their degree.
 Click here for additional information and test requirements.
 Click here for additional details about the test-optional policy.